Zentiph/CatBot/plans.md

 * Make colored-logging a cli arg
 * Scan and refactor code
 * Modularize repetitive processes
+* Move certain commands with different types (like invert-rgb and invert-hex) into one command (like invert)

 ## Bug Fixes
 * ...